-With James going back to school in a day or two my mind started to focus on my to-do list.
+With our son, James, going back to school in a day or two my mind started to focus on my to-do list.
 Next?
 Vacation!
 And back to Greece!
 I can already feel that delicious, dry heat on my face.
-It’s blistering hot in the sun but under a sea grape or pine tree it’s quite pleasant…especially if there’s a cold pitcher of house white wine and a few pieces of freshly grilled octopus sitting in front of me!
-Last year I happen to be chatting with a woman in the shop she owned and learned she gave cooking lessons in her home.
+It’s blistering hot in the sun but under a sea grape or olive tree it’s quite pleasant…especially if there’s a cold pitcher of house white wine and a few pieces of freshly grilled octopus sitting in front of me lounging in a pool of fruity, green olive oil and oregano from the field next door.
+Last year on the island of Lesvos in the town of Molyvos I happened to chat with the owner of a shop I was in and learned she gave cooking lessons in her home.
 I took several classes from her and had a marvelous time.
 The lessons were not demanding and quite enjoyable.

 I was able to take away quite a bit of information from technique to previously unknown ingredients due to the fact that she tailored the classes to me.
 I don’t need anyone to show me how to make a spanakopita; I can make that in my sleep.
 This was right up my culinary alley.
-I love my teacher!
-She’s young and pretty and buzzes about the island on a moped.
+I loved my teacher.
+She young, vivacious and pretty, she buzzed about the island on a moped.
 She’s incredibly knowledgeable regarding Greek cooking but, most importantly, she believes passionately in the traditional, time-honored, Greek methods.
-That and she’s totally laid back!
+That and she’s totally laid back.
+The lessons were to take place in her home, something I yearned to experience.
 I asked Jimmy to stick around the morning of my first class just in case things didn’t work out.
 My teacher, Eleni, took us for a quick tour of her property.

 Her daughter is grown and gone, London I think, so it’s just her husband and her.
 Well!
 The more I saw the more pea-green I turned with envy!
 They have, of course, the ubiquitous groves of olive trees and that’s enough to throw me into a spiral of jealousy.
 But to add to my covetousness, or joy take your pick, they have peach trees, pomegranate trees, cherry trees, fig trees, orange trees and grape vines.
 She also has a gorgeous herb garden filled with banks of dill, mint, basil and parsley surrounding a delightful koi pond her husband built for her.
 It’s just paradise!
 Towards the rear of the property is the hot-house where Eleni had figs drying…shelf after shelf of beautiful, wrinkled figs. And did I mention she had a voluptuous pot of fig and grape marmalade bubbling and whispering softly in a corner of the outside grill?